 Once all of your wet ingredients are combined, it is time to add the dry ingredients:

-- Using a thin mesh sieve or a sifter, sift in the Flour, Baking Powder and Salt.
+- Photo 7: Using a thin mesh sieve or a sifter, sift in the Flour, Baking Powder and Salt.
 You can do that in a separate bowl first if preferred, or directly over the mixing bowl.

-- With your mixer set on the lowest speed, mix in the dry ingredients in until combined.
+- Photo 8: With your mixer set on the lowest speed, mix in the dry ingredients in until combined.
 Make sure to use a low speed to avoid deflating all the air bubbles.
 Stop mixing as soon as you cannot see any flour to insure you are not overworking the batter.

-- Optional: sprinkle with more Chocolate Chips
+- Photo 12: (Optional) sprinkle with more Chocolate Chips over the batter.

 - Bake for 40 to 50 minutes, or until a skewer comes out clean.

 Note that depending on your oven and the size / depth of the loaf pan you use, it is absolutely possible that the cake will be ready more quickly.
 Make sure to check on it after 20, 30 minutes and continue to bake if required.

 - Make sure to whisk the Eggs and Sugar for at least 3 to 5 minutes to get the fluffiest cake.
 It should have doubled in volume and look paler before adding the rest of the ingredients.
 It is easier to do with an electric mixer (hand or stand mixer) but can be done by hands with a whisk as well.